Sunday, December 29, 2019

 Now that's a good cursed sword

 Tyrfing was forged (under duress with death-threats) by the dwarves Dulin and Davlin, for Svafrlami, the grandson of Odin.
 The hilt and handle of Tyrfing are made of gold.
-The sword will never
+The sword will never----

 rust and cuts through iron as if it were cloth.
 The sword has been cursed by its dwarven makers.
 It must take a life each time it is unsheathed.
 With it, three infamous deeds will be performed.
 While the sword will normally bring victory, because of the curse, there is an 3% chance (per battle) that the sword will turn on its owner, never hitting, possibly falling from their hand.